snap-stanford/neural-subgraph-learning-GNN/README.md

 See paper and website for detailed explanation of the algorithm.

 ### Train the matching GNN encoder
-1. Train the encoder: `python3 -m encoder.train --node_anchored`
+1. Train the encoder: `python3 -m subgraph_matching.train --node_anchored`.
+Note that a trained order embedding model checkpoint is provided in `ckpt/model.pt`.
-2. Optionally, analyze the trained encoder via `python3 -m encoder.test --node_anchored`, or by running the "Analyze Embeddings" notebook in `analyze/`
+2. Optionally, analyze the trained encoder via `python3 -m subgraph_matching.test --node_anchored`, or by running the "Analyze Embeddings" notebook in `analyze/`

 ### Usage
-The alignment.py provides a utility to obtain all pairs of corresponding matching scores.
+The module `python3 -m subgraph_matching.alignment.py [--query_path=...] [--target_path=...]` provides a utility to obtain all pairs of corresponding matching scores, given a pickle file of the query and target graphs in networkx format.
+Run the module without these arguments for an example using random graphs.
 If exact isomorphism mapping is desired, a conflict resolution algorithm can be applied on the alignment matrix (the output of alignment.py).
-Such algorithm is available in recent works.
+Such algorithms are available in recent works.
 For example: [Deep Graph Matching Consensus](https://arxiv.org/abs/2001.09621) and [Convolutional Set Matching for Graph Similarity](https://arxiv.org/abs/1810.10866).

-Both synthetic data (`common/combined\_syn.py`) and synthetic data (`common/data.py`) can be used to train the model.
+Both synthetic data (`common/combined_syn.py`) and real-world data (`common/data.py`) can be used to train the model.
-One can also train with synthetic data, and transfer the learned model to make inference on real data (see `subgraph\_matching/test.py`).
+One can also train with synthetic data, and transfer the learned model to make inference on real data (see `subgraph_matching/test.py`).
-The `neural\_matching` folder contains an encoder that uses GNN to map the query and target into the embedding space and make subgraph prediction.
+The `neural_matching` folder contains an encoder that uses GNN to map the query and target into the embedding space and make subgraph predictions.

-Available configurations can be found in subgraph\_matching/config.py.
+Available configurations can be found in `subgraph_matching/config.py`.

 ## Frequent Subgraph Mining